-11.1 Reasons for Refusal:

-The proposed dwelling, by virtue of its design, scale and siting, relates poorly to the adjacent properties and to the host property and would stand out in the street scene as an incongruous and unsympathetic addition.
-The proposed dwelling is therefore considered overdevelopment of the

-- site and would look out of character with the existing residential development in the area.
+- 11.1 Reasons for Refusal: - 1.
+The proposed dwelling, by virtue of its design, scale and siting, would relate poorly to the adjacent properties and to the host property and would stand out in the street scene as an incongruous and unsympathetic addition.
+The proposed dwelling is therefore considered an overdevelopment of the site and would look out of character with the existing residential development in the area.
 For this reason the development is contrary to policies QD1, QD2, QD3 and HO4 of the Brighton & Hove Local Plan which seek to ensure that new developments emphasise and enhance the positive qualities of the local neighbourhood. - 2.
 The scheme proposes relocating existing plant to the side elevation of the property fronting Rutland Road and the removal of one of the rear first floor windows.
-These alterations would significantly detract from the appearance of the host property and would stand out in the street scene as unsympathetic alterations.
+This alteration would significantly detract from the appearance of the host property and would stand out in the street scene as an unsympathetic alteration.
 The scheme is therefore considered contrary to policies QD1 and QD14 of the Brighton & Hove Local Plan. - 3.
-Due to the position and bulk of the proposed dwelling, the proposal would result in a significant loss of outlook, light and a heightened sense of enclosure to the residents 117A Portland Road.
-The proposal would therefore lead to an unacceptable material loss of amenity and is contrary to policies QD14 and QD27 of the Brighton & Hove Local Plan. - 4.
-The scheme does not include suitably sized outside private amenity areas which would be appropriate for a family sized dwelling.
+Due to the position and bulk of the proposed dwelling, the proposal would result in a significant loss of outlook, light and a heightened sense of enclosure to the residents of 117A Portland Road.
+The proposal would therefore lead to an unacceptable material loss of amenity and is contrary to policies QD14 and QD27 of the Brighton & Hove Local Plan.

+- 4. The scheme does not include a suitably sized outside private amenity area which would be appropriate for a family sized dwelling.
 The scheme is therefore considered contrary to policy HO5 of the Brighton & Hove Local Plan. - 5.
-The ground floor bedroom would suffer severe lack of privacy or have limited light and outlook if blinds or curtains were constantly drawn to the window serving the bedroom in order to maintain privacy.
-The lounge area also has limited outlook and light with one window facing south.
-Having regard to above, the scheme is deemed to result in an inappropriate standard of accommodation and is contrary to policies SU2, QD2 and QD27 of the Brighton & Hove Local Plan.
+The ground floor kitchen and lounge area would have limited outlook and light with one window facing north.
+The scheme is deemed to result in an inappropriate standard of accommodation and is contrary to policies SU2 and QD27 of the Brighton & Hove Local Plan. - 11.2 Informatives: - 1.
+In accordance with the National Planning Policy Framework and Policy SS1 of the Brighton & Hove City Plan Part One (submission document) the approach to making a decision on this planning application has been to apply the presumption in favour of sustainable development.

-11.2 Informatives:

-- In accordance with the National Planning Policy Framework the approach to making a decision on this planning application has been to apply the presumption in favour of sustainable development.
 The Local Planning Authority seeks to approve planning applications which are for sustainable development where possible. - 2.
 This decision is based on the drawings listed below:

 Plan Type Reference Version Date Received

-Location Plan 14/02/2013
+Location Plan 14/04/2014

-Block Plan 14/02/2013
+Block Plan 29/04/2014

-Existing and Proposed 1241/01 14/02/2013
+Existing and Proposed 01 В 18/06/2014